yaroslav-gwit/HosterRed-ProxyBackend/README.md

 # HosterRed-ProxyBackend
 ## Project overview
 This is a set of Python CLI scripts to generate a reverse proxy (HTTPs only for now) configs for HAProxy.
 Simplicity is a key in my projects, so as a result a single YAML file is used as a database to keep all of the sites you need.
+Please keep in mind that at the moment only Debian 11 is supported as a host OS.
 ### Installation
 To get started with this project run an installation script (as root!):
 ```